 When you’re in the main concert room, head past the bar to the fire door to the right of the stage (see the high white light to the right of the stage pic above) open it up and head downstairs.
 Don’t worry you won’t set an alarm off.
 Open the door at the bottom, where you’ll find a tiny bar with three booths, beer on ice and a nearly private bar to chill in.

 Now it’s off to The Baxter Inn a standard on The World’s Best 50 Bars list for the past few years.
-It’s the the most difficult bar to find on my list of Sydney speakeasy’s.
+It’s one of the most difficult bars to find on my list of Sydney speakeasy’s.
 I tried to find it based on the clues I read online, but found myself back out on Clarence Street staring at my written instructions stumped.
 At that moment, a whooping of laughs and jeers comes around the corner.
 A man is dressed as a cheerleader wearing terrible makeup followed by a gaggle of happy guys; a bachelor party… that I am certain is heading to The Baxter Inn.
 I decided to confirm my hunch with the last straggler in the bunch.
 “Are you heading down to The Baxter Inn?”
 The jovial party participant replies “Yes, follow us!”.
 So I do and realize where I made my mistake trying to find the entrance.
 I didn’t turn and walk all the way to the right.
 There was now a bouncer standing outside of the tricky door.

 Apparently, the bar now puts a red rope que outside the door every night for the lineup waiting to get in.